 Camp Shakespeare is the ultimate destination for anyone who wants to train in classical theater.
 This camp introduces youngsters to the drama through the works of Shakespeare.

-Kids learn how to become better at acting under the guidance of classically trained instructors.
+Kids learn how to become better at acting under the guidance of classically trained instructors of the performing arts.
 Teachers cover analysis of drama texts, so campers find it easy to embody the language used by actors.
 Other classes cover essential areas, such as voice training, stage movement, and storytelling.

 At Camp Shakespeare, participants are divided into different age groups for optimum summer learning and performance.
 That includes Poppets ( 7–8), Groundlings ( 9–11), Young Players (12–14), and King’s Company (15–18).